 Our research seeks to generate knowledge that can be used to strengthen economies and benefit societies around the world.
-From migration and trade to international development and preventing financial crises, we address some of the most pressing issues of our time and provide recommendations to policymakers and other stakeholders.
+From migration and trade to international development and understanding the risks of financial crisis, we address some of the most pressing issues of our time and provide recommendations to policymakers and other stakeholders.

 Our academics collaborate with organisations including the Bank of England, international and local governments, think tanks and NGOs.
 They are sought-after in public service roles, regularly providing advice to parliamentary committees and serving on governnment advisory boards.